mollusc-labs/slapbird/README.md

 ### Hacking on Slapbird agents

-All agents are available in the `agent/` directory.
+All official are available in the `agent/` directory.

 ##### Testing an agent